xizhonghua/GreenDC-Summary/papers/Demaine13-min-gap-power.md

 - Objective
   - Power minimization: minimize the total transition costs plus the total time spent in the active state.
   - Gap scheduling: minimize the total number of transitions. `Comment: though minimizing total power is the most natural measure, minimizing the number of transitions (as in gap scheduling) seems stronger from the point of view of approxiamtion algorithm`.

+### Question
+1. In page 152, what does "where each job has one interval (arrival time and deadline)" mean?